17 DAYS ●

 Housed in three immense hangars, the ranks of the Terracotta Army stand sentinel in their subterranean necropolis, constructed to protect China's first Emperor in the afterlife.
-Gaze over the ranks of warriors and horses, each one unique, whilst your guide introduces you to these life-like soldiers' fascinating story.
+Gaze over the warriors and horses, whilst your guide introduces you to their fascinating story.
 Continue to the ancient city wall for a cycle on the fortifications surrounding the heart of the city.
 Tonight, dine on traditional Shui Jiao dumplings and take an optional tour of the city at night.
 (B,L,D)